 Track bloating severity and dietary tolerance at intervals

-Symptom scoring and food trigger re-evaluation at structured intervals, as microbiome composition improves, previously intolerant foods become better tolerated.
+Symptom scoring and food trigger re-evaluation at organised intervals, as microbiome composition improves, previously intolerant foods become better tolerated.
 Protocol refined progressively.

 05